Rolayet/GWAS-GBD/README.md

 All GBD terms were mapped to EFO manually.
 For entries with no specific EFO terms, broader EFO terms have been used instead.
 If no broader terms were found, placeholders were used, as those terms will also be matched with GWAS using the str_detect function via traits.

-## C. GBD terms aggregated
-Different attention scores for GBD causes were aggregated, with total attention scores at level 4 rolled up to their corresponding parent categories at level 3.
-This ensures that parent scores accurately reflect the total attention received by their associated causes.

 ## C. Sources
 The GBD health conditions are obtained from the Global Burden of Disease data available at https://www.healthdata.org/research-analysis/gbd.
 Two files have been uploaded to the data folder: "First_part_GBD.xlsx" (without descendants) and "Second_part_GBD.xlsx" (with descendants).
 The descendant information is obtained from the efo-obo.txt file, which was sourced from https://www.ebi.ac.uk/efo/.
 This file could not be uploaded here due to its large size.